Warringah Civic Centre: Planning and completion

 In the early 1960s, the Council initiated planning for a new 'Civic Centre' located in Dee Why to serve as a new home for the council.
-After commissioning architect Colin Madigan, chief architect of Edwards Madigan Torzillo & Briggs, Madigan came up with designs for a 'new acropolis' on a three-acre site along Pittwater Road that rises steeply from a flat coastal plain.
-In the early, ambitious stages of the masterplan design, Madigan drew up a 100-year plan for the site, which included a civic centre, library, gymnasium, art gallery, public plaza and war memorial and a music auditorium.
-However, Madigan's vision proved too ambitious and council commissioned him with the initial project of the Dee Why Library.
+After commissioning architects Edwards Madigan Torzillo & Briggs, Kringas and Madigan came up with designs for a 'new acropolis' on a three-acre site along Pittwater Road that rises steeply from a flat coastal plain.
+In the early, ambitious stages of the masterplan design, Kringas and Madigan drew up a 100-year plan for the site, which included a civic centre, library, gymnasium, art gallery, public plaza and war memorial and a music auditorium.
+However, the vision proved too ambitious and council commissioned an initial project of the Dee Why Library.
 The library, completed in 1966, was praised for its innovative modernist design and was awarded the 1966 Sir John Sulman Medal from the NSW Chapter of the Royal Australian Institute of Architects.

-Madigan and colleague Christopher Kringas were later commissioned for their design of the Civic Centre in 1970, which, although designed in a starker Brutalist style to the library, was created to complement the library and, like the library, to sit within the natural bushland setting of the site.
+Kringas and Madigan were commissioned for the Civic Centre in 1970, which, although designed in a starker Brutalist style to the library, was created to complement the library and, like the library, to sit within the natural bushland setting of the site.
 The sympathetic landscape setting of native bushland was overseen by landscape architect Bruce Mackenzie.
 Work began on the Civic Centre in 1971.
-The NSW Heritage register describes thus: "It was designed in conjunction with the development of the National Gallery and was completed in 1973.
-The centre adjoins Madigan's earlier library.
+It was designed in conjunction with the development of the National Gallery and was completed in 1973.
+The centre adjoins Madigan and Kringas's earlier library.
 Together they form the first two elements of a proposed cultural and administrative complex.
-Both Madigan and Kringas were involved in the design of this building and in many respects, it served as a testing ground for the National Gallery [1982] and High Court [1980]."
+The Civic Centre has been described as a 'testing ground' for the National Gallery [1982] and High Court [1980].

 The Civic Centre was officially opened on 1 September 1973 by the Shire President, Councillor Dick Legg, and has been the seat of the council since then.
+After completing the design of the High Court of Australia, Kringas died of bowel cancer in 1975, aged 38.
 Madigan was awarded the Gold Medal by the Royal Australian Institute of Architects for lifetime efforts in the field of architecture in 1981.
 In 2008 the Civic Centre precinct, including the library and surrounding bushland, was nominated for State Heritage listing.
 This was deferred, but has again been nominated in 2017, with the centre precinct being noted as "significant examples of the Brutalist Style demonstrating the move away from the constraints of the modular structural systems to a more flexible form of architecture" and as "of state heritage significance for its aesthetic significance and landmark qualities derived largely from the integration of the sculptural man-made elements with natural landscape elements."
 The Civic Centre precinct has been listed on the NSW Chapter of the Australian Institute of Architects' register of Nationally Significant 20th-Century Architecture.